jasonm23/onlisp-markdown/onlisp.md

 However, a pattern it is, all the same.
 Instead of writing these functions out by hand, we should be able to write a function which will generate them for us.
-Figure 5.5 contains a function-builder called lrec ("list recurser") which should be able to generate most functions that recurse on successive cdrs of a list.
+Figure 5.5 contains a function-builder called `lrec` ("list recurser") which should be able to generate most functions that recurse on successive `cdrs` of a list.

-The ﬁrst argument to lrec must be a function of two arguments: the current car of the list, and a function which can be called to continue the recursion.
-Using lrec we could express our-length as:
+The ﬁrst argument to `lrec` must be a function of two arguments: the current `car` of the list, and a function which can be called to continue the recursion.
+Using `lrec` we could express `our-length` as:

 ```
 (lrec #’(lambda (x f) (1+ (funcall f))) 0)
 ```

-To ﬁnd the length of the list, we don’t need to look at the elements, or stop part- way, so the object x is always ignored, and the function f always called.
-However, we need to take advantage of both possibilities to express our-every, for e.g. oddp:3
+To ﬁnd the length of the list, we don’t need to look at the elements, or stop part-way, so the object `x` is always ignored, and the function `f` always called.
+However, we need to take advantage of both possibilities to express `our-every`, for e.g.

 ```
 (lrec #’(lambda (x f) (and (oddp x) (funcall f))) t)
 ```

-The deﬁnition of lrec uses labels to build a local recursive function called self.
-In the recursive case the function rec is passed two arguments, the current car of the list, and a function embodying the recursive call.
-In functions like our-every, where the recursive case is an and, if the ﬁrst argument returns false we want to stop right there.
+The deﬁnition of `lrec` uses labels to build a local recursive function called self.
+In the recursive case the function `rec` is passed two arguments, the current `car` of the list, and a function embodying the recursive call.
+In functions like `our-every`, where the recursive case is an and, if the ﬁrst argument returns false we want to stop right there.
 Which means that the argument passed in the recursive

 ---